 You should also use a very gentle detergent when washing sheets.
 This will help reduce fraying and overall damage.

 Lastly, if your bed sheets can be put in the dryer, you should ensure that it’s on the lowest heat setting possible.
 Some materials, however, may require a line-dry instead.
+(This is the best way to whiten sheets.)

 4. Make sure they are stored properly